sshephard2/skewed-modelling/Code/simplemicro/README.md

 # Stress testing Cassandra

 Run the `dbstress` tool on each DB as follows.
-This runs 10,000 CQL queries against the `ticket` table using a metred metric, output as `logs/queries.csv`
+This runs 2 threads of 10,000 CQL queries each against the `ticket` table using a metred metric, output as `logs/queries.csv`

-`dbstress host1 Simplemicro Athletics 10000`
+`dbstress host1 Simplemicro Athletics 10000 2`
-`dbstress host2 Simplemicro Cycling 10000`
+`dbstress host2 Simplemicro Cycling 10000 2`

 # Stress testing system